fmind/mlops-python-package/data/Readme.txt

 		Predication of bike rental count hourly or daily based on the environmental and seasonal settings.

 	- Event and Anomaly Detection:
-		Count of rented bikes are also correlated to some events in the town which easily are traceable via search engines.
+		Count of rented model_name are also correlated to some events in the town which easily are traceable via search engines.
 		For instance, query like "2012-10-30 washington d.c." in Google returns related results to Hurricane Sandy.
 Some of the important events are identified in [1].
 Therefore the data can be used for validation of anomaly or event detection algorithms as well.